falconsoft3d/partcombinator.com/README.md

 Help companies create prootypes and businesses in an accelerated way
 ```

-# How are we going to do it
+# How are we going to do it?
 ```
 We will design reusable software parts for industry.
 ```

-# What technology will we use
+# What technology will we use?
 ```
 python, djando, html
 ```

+# How we will validate our business model?

+We are going to develop some videos where in a few 1 week we will replicate the main online businesses with our methodology.
+After that we will start creating various replicated local businesses.